leoshad9/chat-room/README.md

 # Chatroom

-This repository demonstrates basic server-client communication where multiple clients connect to a server and exchange messages in real-time.
+This repository demonstrates basic server-client communication where multiple clients connect to a server and exchange messages.

 ## Requirements